dev-ai-lab/bank-docs/README.md

 ## Demo
 - To demo k8s service discovery, we comment out all Eureka related configurations and redploy the services.

-# Deploying on public cloud
-- We can deploy our kubernetes microservices onto GCP of google using the free tier.
-- Steps:
-  - Activate free trial
-  - Install google cloud SDK to connect to k8s cluster from local system.
-[Link](https://cloud.google.com/sdk/docs/install-sdk)
-  - After installing use `gcloud init` to initiate logging into the created account
-  - create k8s cluster after enabling k8s engine API.
-Switch to standard cluster while creating the cluster
-  - After cluster created, click on three dots menu and click on `connect`.
-Copy the command and execute in the local terminal
-  - Install k8s discovery server, followed by all the charts created under `helm`
-  - `kubectl describe pod pod-name` and find node name.
-Find node in k8s dashboard and check logs
-  - Access keycloak using the external IP (deployed as loadbalancer)
-  - Update postman Authorization Access token URL using the keycload IP
-  - Access grafana using port-forwarding (ClusterIP)
-- Shut down
-  - Uninstall all charts
-  - Go to k8s discovery server location and run `kubectl delete -f kubernetes-discoveryserver.yml`
-  - Delete the cluster to avoid any costs

 # Kubernetes Ingress, Service mesh (Istio) and mTLS
 - ExternalName is another service type like LB and ClusterIP.
 Check docs
 - Ingress: Similar to service, we can use ingress to expose our services